Piney Point phosphate plant

 Piney Point phosphate plant is an industrial site in Manatee County, Florida and the location of a former fertilizer plant.
 The land is currently owned by HRK Holdings, which leases portions of the land to industrial tenants under the name Eastport.

-In March 2021, a phosphogypsum stack, the dam to the reservoir storing wastewater from phosphate tailings created by from the former plant's operations, began to fail, prompting evacuations on April 1 followed by the governor of Florida issuing a state of emergency on April 3.
+In March 2021, a dam to a reservoir storing wastewater from phosphate tailings within a phosphogypsum stack generated by the plant's operations began to fail, prompting evacuations on April 1 followed by the governor of Florida issuing a state of emergency on April 3.
 Contaminated toxic water was discharged into Tampa Bay in an effort to prevent the reservoir's collapse.

+Although ordered to be closed in August 2021, the plant is not expected to close until at least 2025.

 Background

 Borden Chemical opened an industrial plant on the site in September 1966 to process phosphate, a key ingredient in fertilizer.
 By 1970, it had been discovered that the plant was dumping waste into Bishop Harbor, resulting in fish kills.
 The plant changed hands multiple times in the 1980s, beginning with Borden transferring the property to AMAX Phosphate in 1980.
 AMAX sold the plant in 1986 to FCS Energy, which was absorbed into Consolidated Minerals, Inc.

 By 1988, the plant had changed hands again to Royster Phosphates.
 In 1989, a leaking storage tank released 23,000 USgal of sulfate that prompted evacuations of the area.
 Two incidents in 1991 released sulfur dioxide and sulfur trioxide into the air, killing three workers and creating an acid cloud that caused 30 people to become ill.
 The FBI seized company records in 1992.

 Mulberry Corporation purchased the plant in 1993 when Royster Phosphates declared bankruptcy.
+Phil L. Rinaldi was the CEO and the entrepreneur behind the company.
 Mulberry ceased operations at the plant in 1999 due to a lack of funds.
 In January 2001, Mulberry abandoned the property just 48 hours after notifying the government that it could no longer afford to assure environmental security, and days before declaring bankruptcy.
 The Federal Environmental Protection Agency (EPA) briefly stepped in to oversee the plant, with the property later passing to the Florida Department of Environmental Protection (FDEP) through a court-appointed receivership.
 In 2004, Hurricane Frances caused a hole in a dike, releasing 70 e6USgal of contaminated water.